GreenfishK/StarVersProxy/README.md

 # 2. Configurations
 ## Configure server address
-TODO: Add a configuration file for the database server address.
-Currently the host and port are hardcoded in Proxy.java.
+The server address and port can be configered in the src/main/resources/config.properties file.

 # 3. For testing and experimenting